silly.net.udp

 udp.bind(address)

-Creates a UDP socket and binds it to a local address.
+Creates a UDP socket bound to a local address.
 Typically used for servers.

 - Parameters: